The Office (American TV series): Potential ideas

+The Paper

-In January 2024, it was announced that Greg Daniels was setting up a development room for a possible expansion of The Office to explore ideas for a follow-up series.
-The follow-up, to be available for streaming on Peacock, will center around the documentary crew from the original series finding a new subject in a dying Midwestern historic newspaper and the publisher trying to revive it with volunteer reporters.
-The follow-up has Daniels, Michael Koman, Howard Klein, Ben Silverman, Banijay Americas and the creatives behind the original British series (Ricky Gervais and Stephen Merchant) on board as its executive producers.
-Steve Carell, who portrayed Michael Scott, confirmed that he will not be making an appearance in the new show.
+In May 2024, Peacock announced a series order for the untitled follow-up series, which centers around the documentary crew from the original series finding a new subject in a dying Midwestern historic newspaper and the publisher trying to revive it with volunteer reporters.
+The follow-up has Daniels, Michael Koman, Howard Klein, Ben Silverman, Banijay Americas and the creatives behind the original British series (Ricky Gervais and Stephen Merchant) as executive producers.
+The series stars Domhnall Gleeson, Sabrina Impacciatore, Chelsea Frei, Melvin Gregg, Gbemisola Ikumelo, Alex Edelman, Ramona Young, Tim Key, and Oscar Nunez reprising his role from The Office.
+It debuted on September 4, 2025, on Peacock.
+The series has been renewed for a second season.